mbt-administrator/DemoSDK.Android/README.md

 **Parameters**

-> `requestCallback` is an instance of the `SimpleRequestCallback<byte[]>` Object.
-It provides a callback that returns the response sent by the headset once the update command is received.
-Use the `SimpleRequestCallback` constructor to create the instance.
+> `commandCallback` is an instance of the `CommandCallback<byte[]>` Object.
+It provides a `onRequestSent` callback that notify the client when the request has been successfully sent, a `onResponseReceived` callback that returns a the response sent by the headset once the update command is received, and a `onError` callback triggered if the command sending operation encountered a problem.
+Use the `CommandCallback` constructor to create the instance.

 This method sends a request to the headset to get the current headset system status.
-The headset response triggers the `onRequestComplete` callback, that return the value o the status in the `object` variable.
+The headset response triggers the `onResponseReceived` callback, that return the value o the status in the `response` variable.
+The possible responses returned for each element of the array are :
+- No info : 0x00
+- Ok : 0x01
+- Error : 0xFF

 Here is a full example of how to get the system status of a connected headset whose name is `melo_0123456789` :